Table of Contents

 What are the Two Types of Digital Footprints?

-Your digital footprint consists of two main categories: active and passive data.
+Your digital footprint is made up of two main types of data: active and passive.

 What Are Active Digital Footprints?

-Active digital footprints are created through your intentional online activities.
-These actions are deliberate and reflect your interests, preferences, and behaviors.
-Examples include:
+Active digital footprints are created through your intentional online actions.
+These are deliberate activities that showcase your interests, preferences, and behaviors.
+Some common examples of active digital footprints include:

 - Social Media Posts